SAML-Toolkits/php-saml/README.md

  * `parseXML` - Get IdP Metadata Info from XML.
  * `injectIntoSettings` - Inject metadata info into php-saml settings array.

+The class does not validate in any way the URL that is introduced on methods like parseRemoteXML in order to retrieve the remove XML.
+Usually is the same administrator that handles the Service Provider the ones that set the URL that should belong to a trusted third-party IdP.
+But there are other scenarios, like a SAAS app where the administrator of the app delegates on other administrators.
+In such case, extra protection should be taken in order to validate such URL inputs and avoid attacks like SSRF.

 For more info, look at the source code; each method is documented and details about what it does and how to use it are provided.
 Make sure to also check the doc folder where